NicoleHinojosa/Assesssment-4/README.md

 n=6: This argument specifies the number of rows to be displayed, in this case, the first six rows.

 #### Outputs:
-Console Output: The first line head(n=6, gene_expression) will output the first six rows of the gene_expression data frame directly in the R console.
-This is a simple text-based representation.
+Console Output: The variable gene_expression_show will hold the first six rows of the gene_expression data frame, which will be printed to the console when called.

-Data Viewer Window: The second line View(head(n=6, gene_expression)) opens a separate data viewer window in RStudio that displays the first six rows of the gene_expression data frame allowing users to easily scroll and inspect the data.
+Formatted Table: The kable() function formats the gene_expression_show data frame into a neatly structured table with the following attributes:

+  -Alignment: Centered columns (align = 'c').
+  -Caption: "First 6 genes of gene_expression file", providing context to the displayed data.

 ### Calculate Mean Expression